 Whatever keywords you target—never let your content go to waste.

 Share content on social media, create infographics, discuss topics on podcasts, use email marketing.
 Spreading relevant content on relevant distribution channels can indirectly improve SEO through visibility that can turn into backlinks, for example.

 6. Search intent

 It’s also important to write content with search intent in mind.
 Google likes to prioritise types of content for certain search terms.
 These are split into four categories:

 - Informational – Question-based, mostly blog posts (like “What is SEO?”)

 - Navigational – Usually branded articles (like “Adzooma blog”)

-- Transactional – Product or service-specific with call to action words (like “start your free trial”)
+- Transactional – Product or service-specific with call-to-action words (like “Netflix free trial”)

 Before you start writing, do a quick search for your targeted keyword and see what kinds of results you get.
-Then you can tailor your article and make it SEO-ready.
+Then you can tailor your article and make it perfect.

 Despite what some SEOs say, link building is great for your organic strategy.